pnnl/pyMOODS/README.md

 [![DOI:22101267](https://zenodo.org/badge/DOI/22101267.svg)](https://doi.org/10.5281/zenodo.22101267)

 ## Overview
-An AI-enabled visualization capability for power systems planning that integrates co-design principles.
-The goal is to create a platform that combines cutting-edge artificial intelligence with interactive visualizations and theory of multi-criteria decision-making (MCDM) to address key challenges in large-scale infrastructure planning and operations.
+A visualization dashboard for power systems planning that integrates co-design principles.
+The goal is to create a machine learning supported platform that combines interactive visualizations and theory of multi-criteria decision-making (MCDM) to address key challenges in large-scale infrastructure planning and operations.
 This tool will help stakeholders collaborate more effectively, enabling better decision-making by exploring complex scenarios in real time.

 ## Key Features
 ✅ Interactive Visualization of High-Dimensional Pareto Fronts\